 #4: Leverage Audience Data to Deliver Relevant Ads.

-Finding the right audience and delivering the relevant ads is the key to avoid wastage of ad impressions and increase the revenue.
+Finding the right audience and delivering the relevant ads is the key to avoiding wastage of ad impressions and increasing revenue.
 Knowing the fact of Safari and Mozilla blocking the cookies and Chrome on the same path; it has become extremely difficult for publishers to find an alternative to display targeted ads.

 Furthermore, for a publisher monetizing the mobile web traffic and collecting the data for better targeting, applying the insights gained from desktop audience data will not work.